-Principal aims of this proof-of-concept are completion of the GoFly Challenge, besides pursuit of Experimental (UK) and Ultralight (US) classification ~ and subsequent sales of kits at a price-point on a par with that of motorcycles or jet-skis.
+The prototype will undergo a test-flight program controlled remotely and using a ballasted dummy prior to inclusion of a test-pilot.
+The proof-of-concept aims at Experimental (UK) and Ultralight (US) classification and subsequent sales of kits at a price-point on a par with that of motorcycles or jet-skis.

-As of now, the prototype octocopter has been hover-tested indoors empty of payload (lower entry in video section) and negotiations are ongoing with the UK CAA toward grant of an exemption for free-flight testing.
+This prototype octocopter has recently been hover-tested indoors (see video section), with negotiations ongoing with the UK CAA toward an exemption for outdoor testing.